 Marilyn Monroe has been rightly identified by many as probably the biggest sex symbol of all time.
 More than five decades after her death, she has been able to transcend the film medium and become an American icon revered by many people all around the world.

-Despite Monroe’s almost mythical legendary status, knowing what we now know about her, I do not think she would have been too pleased with her current position as the # 1 sex symbol of all time.
-It is true that in the early 1950s, while she was trying to achieve notoriety, she willingly exploited her beauty and sex appeal, but eventually, once she solidified her position as a star, she genuinely attempted to become a serious and respected actress.
+Despite Monroe’s almost mythical legendary status, knowing what we now know about her, I don’t think she would have been too pleased with her current position as the # 1 sex symbol of all time.
+It’s true that in the early 1950s, while she was trying to achieve notoriety, Monroe willingly exploited her beauty and sex appeal, but once she solidified her position as a star, she genuinely attempted to become a serious actress.

 After the success of Billy Wilder’s sex farce The Seven Year Itch (1955), Monroe began taking acting classes at the famous Actor’s Studio and demanding more challenging roles from her Alma mater, Twentieth Century-Fox.
 Bus Stop (1956) was the first film to give her an opportunity to display her unique gifts as an actress, but despite that film’s critical and commercial success, Fox was not interested in promoting her as a dramatic actress.
 Displeased with the studio’s attitude, she took control over her career.
 Monroe then formed her own production company and decided to look for the right material to suit her more developed acting skills.